chinanf-boy/cargo-book-zh/src/faq.md

 ### Why do binaries have `Cargo.lock` in version control, but not libraries?

-The purpose of a `Cargo.lock` is to describe the state of the world at the time of a successful build.
-It is then used to provide deterministic builds across whatever machine is building the package by ensuring that the exact same dependencies are being compiled.
+The purpose of a `Cargo.lock` lockfile is to describe the state of the world at the time of a successful build.
+Cargo uses the lockfile to provide deterministic builds on different times and different systems, by ensuring that the exact same dependencies and versions are used as when the `Cargo.lock` file was originally generated.

 This property is most desirable from applications and packages which are at the very end of the dependency chain (binaries).
 As a result, it is recommended that